dynamik-dev/docs/src/content/docs/cloak-php/configuration.md

 CLOAK_PERSIST=true
 ```

-**Use Cases for Persist Mode:**
+**When to use persist mode:**
-- Queue jobs that need to restore masked data
+- Queue jobs
-- Multi-step forms spanning multiple requests
+- Multi-step forms
-- API integrations with webhooks
-- Long-running processes
+- Webhook callbacks
+- Any cross-request workflow

+See [Storage](/cloak-php/storage) for detailed persistence strategies.

 ### storage_driver